forcedotcom/SFDX-Data-Move-Utility-Desktop-App/README.md

 ----

-**The SFDMU (SFDX Data Move Utility) is advanced and very handy alternative to the traditional Salesforce Data Loader.**
+**The advanced Salesforce Data Loader SFDX Plugin (SFDMU) will assist you to populate your org (scratch/development/sandbox/production) with data imported from another org or CSV files.
+Supports Delete, Insert, Update and Upsert for multiple related sObjects.**

 ----
 **This repository contains the <u>special Desktop Application</u> allows you to manage SFDMU plugin configuration files <u>from the simple and intuitive UI</u>.**